 3. Get the Toes Engaged

 The vast majority of footwear seems to be designed with narrow toe boxes.
 So many shoes out there are tapered in the front and shaped like a bullet.
-This is quite a contrast to the normal shape of the foot.
+This is not typically the shape of the foot.

-Having a wide or anatomically-shaped toe box gives the toes enough room to spread out which I found was an important part of stabilizing the arch.
+Having a wide or anatomically-shaped toe box gives the toes enough room to spread out.
+I consider this an important part of stabilizing the arch.
 Using these shoes without socks or pairing them with Tabi socks feels so much better than having the toes crammed together into a narrow toe box.

 The look of the wide toe box may not match everyone’s fashion sense, but the health of my feet is more of a priority for me.

-Shoes with individual pockets for the toes, like the Vibram FiveFingers, obviously excel in the toe freedom department.
+There are also shoes with individual pockets for the toes, like the Vibram FiveFingers, which obviously excel in the toe freedom department.
 These have become my favorite shoes for working out.

 Another nice feature of minimalist shoes is they that also tend to have less pronounced toe springs.
 The toe spring is the upward curve in the front of the shoe.
 Most shoes are designed with these to enable you to rock forward and roll into each step.
 This is necessary since most shoes are rigid and don’t match the natural flexibility of the foot.